metrumresearchgroup/bbr/README.md

 `rbabylon` is an R interface for running `babylon`. `babylon` is (will be) a complete solution for managing projects involving modeling and simulation with a number of software solutions used in pharmaceutical sciences.
-You can get more information on `babylon` [here](https://github.com/metrumresearchgroup/babylon).
+Currently, only NONMEM modeling is supported, though there are plans to add Stan and other modeling software as well.
+You can get more detailed information on `babylon` (the underlying CLI tool) [here](https://github.com/metrumresearchgroup/babylon).

 `rbabylon` is intended to help scientists manage the entire modeling